LegalizeAdulthood/refactor-test-suite/Contributing.md

 1. Update the version information for the tool at the top of the results file.
 1. Run `ctest --preset default` to validate your changes to the results file.
-1. Use the [tool-summary](#executable-tool-summary) support tool to regenerate the appropriate summary results markdown for the tool.
+1. Use the [tool-summary](#executable-tool-summary) support tool to regenerate the appropriate annotated summary results markdown for the tool.
 1. Issue a pull request with your changes.

 ## Update Test Cases